ppioneer/roofstack/README.md

 Rest Service to process json and create Account, Contact and Opportunities if they are not exist in System

-Setps to Configure your Postman:
+1. Setps to Configure your Postman:
+	1. Download the Roofstock.postman_collection_v2 from the repo
-	1. Open Postman
+	2. Open Postman
 	2. Check the Import Options
 			a.
-Import the collections file which was shared by the resource
+Import the collections file which you downloaded(Step 1)
 	3. Select the Roofstack folder on left hand side
 			a.
 Click on "oAuth_Login" request tab
 			b.
 Hit the Send request button